Anouar7768/NLP_assignment/README.md

   The classification task is performed on top of the [CLS] token hidden representation - as in the self-supervised learning of BERT used for sequence-pair classification -.
 We take advantage of a shallow neural network with only one layer outputting the probability over the 3 classes : negative, neutral, positive, with a softmax at the end.
 The argmax is taken to perform the prediction.

   The optimizer chosen is the well known Adam with a quite small learning rate : 0.00001.
-We choose a batch size of 32 and 20 epochs.
-As the data labels are unbalanced, we thought about wisely build each batch to prevent to have batch with only the positive label, but it gave poorer results.
+We choose a batch size of 32 and 20 epochs after testing multiple other value which gave lower accuracies on the dev set.
+With a simple dataloader with shuffling this model gave very good results but not regular ones.
+Indeed, over 5 runs we could reach accuracies of 89% on the dev set on one given run and 70% on the next run.
+As the 70% runs were quite frequent, this would most likely decrease drasticaly the average accuracy over 5 runs on the test and dev set.
+Thus, we chose to use a Sampler in combination to the model described above: we used the WeightedRandomSampler in order to have training batches representative of the train set (as it is very unbalanced between the "positive", "negative" and "neutral polarities).
+This had the effect of stabilizing the accuracy on the dev set but it also lowered it (the accuracy revolved more around 85% than 88% but we did not get anymore 70%).

  ## 3. Accurary on the dev set

- The best run we got produced an average accuracy of 88.24% on the dev set with a standard deviation of 0.81 ([87.77 89.63 88.56 87.23 88.03]).
+ The best run we got using the sampler (the model we chose to implement in the end, after experimentation) produced an average accuracy of 85.11% on the dev set with a standard deviation of 1.29 ([87.23 85.64 83.78 85.11 83.78]).
- For some ponctual runs, the model predicted positive for all the data points of the dev set, getting a 70% accuracy.
-We investigated the reason why but we haven't found it during our experimentations.